eugene-bulkin/q-sqlite3/README.md

 * `get`
 * `run`
 * `all`
+* `exec`

 These all run as promises.
+If the normal API would not call the callback with data, then the promise resolves to the database.

 The only new method is `createDatabase`, which serves as a promise-wrapped version of the `Database` constructor; if successful, the promise resolves to the database instance.
 Otherwise the promise is rejected with the error sent as in node-sqlite3.